-As the winter days get shorter, darker and colder, many of us have less energy and a lower mood.
-In fact, the third Monday in January, also known as “Blue Monday”, is commonly thought of as the saddest day of the year due to stressors like post-holiday blues, weight gain, chilly and dark days, failure to stick to New Year’s resolutions and the arrival of holiday bills.
-Although there might not be much science behind Blue Monday, “the winter blues” are all too real for many of us.
+Winter can put a damper on your mood.
+The colder, darker, shorter days can sap our energy and leave us feeling down.
+If you’ve been feeling sluggish, and unmotivated, and are having trouble getting out of bed in the morning, you’re far from alone.
+In fact, the third Monday in January, also known as “Blue Monday”, is commonly thought to be the saddest day of the year due to stressors like post-holiday blues, chilly and dark days, failure to stick to New Year’s resolutions and the arrival of holiday bills.
+Although there’s not much science behind Blue Monday, “the winter blues” are all too real for many of us.

 There’s a key difference between being in a bit of a funk during the winter (“the winter blues”) and living with a clinical condition called seasonal affective disorder (SAD).
-SAD impacts a small percentage of Canada’s population: about 2-3% of people living in Canada may be affected by serious depression symptoms characterized as SAD, showing clinical depression associated with the season.
-The winter blues, on the other hand, affects more people: about 15% of people living in Canada experience milder symptoms of sadness or unhappiness related to the dark, cold weather.
+SAD impacts a small percentage of Canada’s population: about 2-3% of people living in Canada may be affected by serious depression symptoms associated with the season.
+The winter blues, on the other hand, affect more people: about 15% of people living in Canada experience symptoms of sadness or unhappiness related to the dark, cold weather.

 How physical activity benefits mood & mental health

-Fortunately, there’s an easy way to lift your spirits that’s within everyone’s grasp: just get moving!
+Fortunately, there’s a way to lift your spirits that’s within everyone’s grasp: just get your body moving!
 When you exercise, your body releases endorphins and feel-good chemicals that reduce feelings of pain and increase feelings of pleasure, literally boosting your mood.

-We get it, going outside for a walk in -20 C might not be the most appealing option in the world.
+We get it, going outside for a walk in -20 C might not be the most appealing option.
 But you don’t need to jog or hike in freezing weather to get all the great benefits of being active!
-Just 15 minutes of moderate exercise like dancing, yoga, chores around the house or just doing some jumping jacks or pushups can provide a mood-enhancing effect.
+Just 15 minutes of moderate exercise like dancing, yoga, chores around the house or just doing some jumping jacks or push-ups can provide a mood-enhancing effect.
 But if you can, do try to bundle up and get active outdoors.
 Recent studies show that people report more vitality, enthusiasm and pleasure after having walked outside.

-On top of all that, physical activity can help you cope with stress, reduce anxiety and depression, help you think better, increase self-esteem, and can play a role in the prevention of mental health issues.
-This makes getting active an essential part of our mental health tool kits!
+On top of all of that, physical activity can help you cope with stress, reduce anxiety and depression, help you think better, increase self-esteem, and can play a role in preventing mental health issues.
+This makes getting active an essential part of our mental health toolkits!

 Move for your mood today!

-*Lifestyle changes aren’t always enough to beat the winter blues or SAD, and you can always reach out for supports and services:
+*Lifestyle changes aren’t always enough to beat the winter blues or SAD, and you can always reach out for support and services: